yiisoft/yii2/docs/guide/tutorial-i18n.md

 One major feature that is missing in Versions below 49 is the `#` placeholder in plural rules.
 See <http://site.icu-project.org/download> for a list of available ICU versions.
 Note that the version numbering has changed after the
 4.8 release so that the first digits are now merged: the sequence is ICU 4.8, ICU 49, ICU 50.

+Additionally the information in the time zone database shipped with the ICU library may be outdated.
+Please refer to the [ICU manual](http://userguide.icu-project.org/datetime/timezone#TOC-Updating-the-Time-Zone-Data) for details on updating the time zone database.
+While for output formatting the ICU timezone database is used, the time zone database used by PHP may be relevant too.
+You can update it by installing the latest version of the [pecl package `timezonedb`](http://pecl.php.net/package/timezonedb).